roncampbell/NICAR2018/Intro to R.md

 The summary() function provides the minimum, maximum, mean, median, first and third quartiles plus the number of NA (not available) values.

+You can see that there are big gaps from the first quartile (25th percentile) to the median (50th percentile) to the 3rd quartile (75th percentile).
+We can explore these with the quantile() function.

+        > quantile(Immigrants$ForeignPer, c(0.1, 0.2, 0.3, 0.4,0.5, 0.6, 0.7, 0.8, 0.9), na.rm=TRUE)
+       10%        20%        30%        40%        50%        60%        70%        80%
+        0.01815276 0.04795991 0.08415216 0.12211798 0.16310981 0.21134868 0.27006931 0.34238683
+       90%
+        0.41473971

+This takes a little explaining.
+First let's deal with that c(0.1, 0.2 ...).
+The c() stands for concatenante or combine; it means apply a formula to everything within the parentheses.
+In this case we want the quantile of ForeignPer for all these digits.
+Next, outside the first set of parentheses we've got "na.rm=TRUE"; this is here just in case we have any NA's in the mix.
+And we know that we've got 4 NA's because they showed up in the summary.
+If we did not include the na.rm line, we would get an error message.